 (projected property used in equality filter) is not.

-Because the query returns results that are only partially populated, you cannot write them back to Cloud Datastore.
+Because the query returns results that are only partially populated, you cannot write them back to Datastore.

 Projections and multiple-valued properties